nextjournal/garden-email/README.md

 ## Development

 When running your application locally in development, no actual emails are sent.
-Instead we collect mock-emails, which you can view at `/.application.garden/outbox`
+Instead we collect mock-emails, which you can view at `/.application.garden/outbox`, assuming you have added the ring middleware to your handler.

+To mock incoming email, you can call `nextjournal.garden-email.mock/receive-email`.

 ## Example

-See `example` for an example application
+See `example` for an example application.